 The animal kingdom is represented by this lion’s head.
 He would be part of a fountain, if only the water had been turned on.

 The intermediary between man and beast can be seen in the base of this light pole.
 With cherub faces and lion feet, one wonders, ‘what on earth was the artist thinking’?

 This woman is just part of the woodwork in this former district courtroom, but she appears to be happy about it.

 Unlike the previous sculpted faces, this figure is painted and shows the entire body.
 And what exactly the figure means is rather enigmatic.
-She has wings, is holding a banner labeled gold, and has a dangling, trussed up person in front of her.
+She has wings (is she an angel?), she is holding a banner labeled gold (representing Fortune perhaps?), and has a dangling, trussed up person in front of her (no idea what so ever).
 The more usual figure of blindfolded Justice holding a sword and a scale is nowhere to be seen in this courtroom.
 Perhaps this is an allegory of how our local justice system works.

 If ‘eyes are the windows of the soul’, what are actual windows?
 And more specifically, the windows of one’s car?
 We generally live an anonymous life, one can’t tell much about a person’s interests from just a quick glance at the person.
 But on one’s car it is easy to put out the information about what one is interested in.

 Although it is sometimes a puzzle to figure out the enigmatic meaning behind the window.
 Is this a romance reader, or a cynic?

 To graphically show one’s stick figure family, was an early trend, mostly it was parents and the number of kids.
 But this person has a complete family and doesn’t need anyone else, just her two dogs and a cat.

 This one is based in a realistic depiction of the pooch and it was quite a large sticker.